vassovass/Liquor-Licence-Site-v2/content/pages/homepage.md

 This dedication has not gone unnoticed.
 Beverly has been **recognised and recommended by the Liquor Licencing Authority** as one of the best agents in the industry - an acknowledgment of her consistent results and trusted expertise.

-Whether you're opening a restaurant, pub, bottle store, or hosting an event, Beverly provides comprehensive guidance through every step of the liquor licence application process in Cape Town and throughout South Africa.
+Whether you're opening a restaurant, pub, bottle store, or hosting an event, Beverly provides comprehensive guidance through every step of the liquor licence application process in Cape Town and surrounding areas.

 **Internal Links:**
 - [Learn More About Beverly](/about)